-One of the best SAD lamps could change your life.
+We're not overexaggerating here when we say that the best SAD lamps could change your life.
 Seasonal Affective Disorder can bring a serious case of the winter blues during the darker months, and the further north you live, the more pronounced its effects can be.
-Many sufferers believe that by simulating sunlight a SAD light therapy lamp can make a big difference to your mood and your motivation.
+Many sufferers believe that by simulating sunlight like with a SAD light therapy lamp can make a big difference to your mood and your motivation.

-This guide includes a wide range of light therapy lamps to suit different styles, needs and budgets, but if you're looking for a good all-rounder, the best SAD lamp for most people is the Beurer TL50.
-It's pretty affordable, it looks quite nice when it's not switched on and it delivers excellent brightness with good consistency.
+In this guide, we've found the best SAD lamps on the market today, including a wide range of light therapy lamps to suit different styles, needs and budgets.
+If you're looking for a good all-rounder, the best SAD lamp for most people is the Beurer TL50.
+It's pretty affordable, it looks nice when it's not switched on and it delivers excellent brightness with good consistency.
 It may not have the bells and whistles or stylish design of rivals such as the Lumie Halo, but it's considerably more affordable.
 Not quite right for you?
-Read on for some buying advice, followed by our pick of the best SAD light therapy lights to buy now.
+Read on for buying advice, followed by our pick of the best SAD light therapy lights to buy now.

 Note: these aren't to be confused with the best wake-up lights, which are designed to mimic sunrise to help you wake more naturally... although there is occasional crossover, with some wake-up lamps being certified for use for SAD sufferers.
 They're also very different from a traditional bedside lamp – they provide a certain amount of bright, white light that's designed to mimic the sun, in order to help increase your vitamin D levels.